scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 ### What you can do in this sample application

-The sample application supports the following types of transactions:
+The sample application supports the following types of queries:

 - Read data and calculate summaries.
 - Join tables that span multiple storages.